islandevolution/islandevolution.github.io/_members/diego.md

 ---
 name: Diego Salazar
 image: images/photo.jpg
-description: Lead Programmer
+description: MSc student
 role: msc
 links:
-  email: mgmunoz@uio.no
+  email: diegors@uio.no
 ---

 I am a MSc student part of [BiGTREE](www.bigtree-training.org).
 <br>
-**Project description** I will be working with Heliconius butterflies and the colonization of the island of Gorgona.
-More info soon.
+**Project description** I will be working with simulation of genomic data to understand how many samples we need for GWAS approaches.